 It is always harder to think about posting on the fly than by being focused and measured about what you want to achieve.

 How do I ensure my customers will be glad to receive my content?

-My top advice here would be to use Google to check what questions parents are typically researching to do with yoga and their children.
-If you type in 'yoga and kids' below some of the search results you will see a box like this
+My top advice here would be to use Google to check what questions people are are typically researching.
+I was asked about how to do this by a small business with a yoga offering for children so taking that as the example if you type in 'yoga and kids' below some of the search results you will see a box like this

 I would pick questions that you can see people are asking, and use those to produce content for your customers.
 People are always pleased to read useful items or see videos about information they want to receive.

-About Me Shona Chambers Marketing is a Marketing Agency based in Nunhead near Peckham.
+About Me Shona Chambers Marketing is a Marketing Agency based in SE London.
 Specialising in helping Small Business Owners and Freelancers with their Marketing.
-Based at 61 Cheltenham Road, Peckham, SE15 3AF